open-ephys/ONI/source/hw-spec/devices/hubs.rst

 Hubs
 ====

-Hubs are collections of devices sharing a common clock.
+Devices MUST be grouped in logical or physical collections, called Hubs.
 They can be independent hardware aggregates connected to the controller (e.g. a headstage for neural acquisition) or a logical partition of existing hardware (e.g. a collection of devices implemented in the same firmware as the controller).

+Every hub MUST have access to a high-resolution timer.
+All devices within a hub MUST use this clock to generate the ``Hub_Timestamp`` value of their :ref:`data samples <dev-sample>`.

 Hubs that exist on hardware that is physically separated from the :ref:`controller <controller>` are referred to as remote hubs, while hubs existing on the controller are local hubs.
 An ONI-compliant system MUST implement at least one local hub, located at :ref:`Hub_Index 0 <dev-address>` and sharing the clock of controller's main state machine, and can implement up to 253 additional hubs, local or remote.
 All devices reflecting or modifying the :ref:`controller <controller>` state and/or reporting errors or similar status messages must be implemented in local hub 0.

-Every hub MUST have access to a high-resolution timer that is used by all its devices to generate a ``Hub_Timestamp`` for a :ref:`data sample <dev-sample>`.

 Data from all the devices of a hub is collected and passed to the controller.
 The specific interface between a hub and the controller is highly